 While not a requirement for consideration, publications in the Dependable Systems andNetworks conference (DSN) are encouraged.

 Selection committee: Selection will be done by a committee of 5 members, referred to as Rising Star Award Committee.
 The committee should be representative of all research and geographical areas with one member appointed as chair.
 The DSN Steering Committee Chair will name the chair of this committee.
 The other members of the committee will be selected by the IEEE TCFT Chair, the IFIP WG 10.4 Chair, and the current DSN TPC chairs.
 The role of the chair of the Rising Star Award Committee is to coordinate the selection process.

 The committee Chair and the committee members will be appointed by the DSN Steering Committee Chair after the nomination deadline to avoid potential conflicts of interest.
 The committee chair and members will be published at the DSN and www.dependability.org web pages.

-In particular, a person must declare a conflict of interest if he/she:
+In particular, a person must declare a conflict of interest under any of the conditions below—if he/she:

 - Was involved in writing a paper with the candidate in the last 2 years.

 - Is currently from the same institution as the candidate.

 - Was the PhD advisor or advisee of the candidate.

 - Is a relative or close personal friend of the candidate.

 Criteria: The committee should define the criteria according to the best practices in scholarly evaluation: impact of research publications, broadly in dependability areas.
 The impact will be measured by a combination of evidence deemed appropriate to the papers’ context, such as number of citations, downloads, user base, concrete industrial usage, etc. Relevant impact for the award can also be achieved through industrial accomplishments (provided it has had broader adoption outside of the nominee’s company) and high-impact systems software artefacts.
 The impact must be evidenced through research conducted independently of the candidate’s PhD advisor, if applicable.